 Researching a name’s availability

-- Search the Web.
-Start with your favorite searches and see whether anything turns up on the company name you’re considering.
-You can also go to the U.S. Patent and Trademark Office website, or KnowX.com or similar searcher sites.
+Do a few searches, and see whether anything turns up on the company name you’re considering.
+You can also go to the U.S. Patent and Trademark Office website, as well as using KnowX.com or similar searcher sites.

-- Search the Internet domain names.
-There are several searchers that offer access to the “whois” database of Internet sites.
-The most traditional site for this is the one at VeriSign, Inc. (formerly Network Solutions).
+There are several searchers that offer access to the “whois” database of internet sites; the most traditional site for this is the one at VeriSign, Inc.

-- See an attorney.
 Since you probably want to talk to an attorney about the correct business entities and other start-up matters, you may also ask your attorney about checking on business names.

-Generally you want to do your own check first to catch any obvious conflicts.
-The choice of a business name is very important, worth taking time to develop.
+Ultimately, when you are choosing your business name, look for something that describes your business, is easy to explain, fits on the signs, and works with your desired branding.
+The choice of a business name is very important, and worth taking time to develop.
 Don’t end up with a name that you can’t live with.
-Look for something that describes your business, is easy to explain, fits on the signs, and works.

 Like this article?
 Please share it: